ChuangqiLee/cql.github.io/_pages/about.md

 Educational experience
 ======
 2021.09--2025.06       Henan Normal University                                    undergraduate

 2023.10--Present       University of Wisconsin-Milwaukee                          Research assistant

 2023.11--2024.04       School of Vehicle and Delivery, Tsinghua University        INTERN

 2024.04--Present       Institute of Automation, Chinese Academy of Sciences       INTERN

 Project experience
 ======
-1. Research on Autonomous Driving's Perception Challenges in Special Situations
+1. Research on Autonomous Driving's Perception Challenges in Special Situations.\
-Intern, Advisor: Dr. Yonglin Tian, Institute of Automation, Chinese Academy of Sciences
+Intern, Advisor: Dr. Yonglin Tian, Institute of Automation, Chinese Academy of Sciences.\
-•	Collected autonomous driving case data and used the MMDetection and MMDetection3D frameworks, trained autonomous driving perception solutions released at top conferences by mainstream models, like SparseBEV.
+•	Collected autonomous driving case data and used the MMDetection and MMDetection3D frameworks, trained autonomous driving perception solutions released at top conferences by mainstream models, like SparseBEV.\
-•	Identified several drawbacks in mainstream solutions, leading to the creation of a specialized dataset to address these gaps.
+•	Identified several drawbacks in mainstream solutions, leading to the creation of a specialized dataset to address these gaps. \
-•	Planned to optimize mainstream autonomous driving models based on the findings and the newly developed dataset.
+•	Planned to optimize mainstream autonomous driving models based on the findings and the newly developed dataset. \
-2. Mental Health Agent System Based on Large Language Model
+2. Mental Health Agent System Based on Large Language Model.\
-Research assistant, Advisor: Prof. Jiangtao Gong, Tsinghua University
+Research assistant, Advisor: Prof. Jiangtao Gong, Tsinghua University.\
-•	Developed a large language model system to automatically address psychological issues and implement superego functionalities.
+•	Developed a large language model system to automatically address psychological issues and implement superego functionalities.\
-•	Collected data through interviews and surveys to create datasets with personal characteristics, and constructed personalized response methods using RAG.
+•	Collected data through interviews and surveys to create datasets with personal characteristics, and constructed personalized response methods using RAG.\
-•	Built the RedisVL vector library to reduce LLM response return time.
+•	Built the RedisVL vector library to reduce LLM response return time.\

 Site-wide configuration
 ------